cappuchinese/Intro-Java/src/main/java/section3_apis/part2_collections/Readme.md

 * Processing and coupling data
 * First encounter of encapsulation

 ## Assignment

 1. In this package you will find class `FindTheRightCollection`.
-It has a few methods that should all return a class - the class of the correct class.
-The Javadoc above the method will describe what should be returned.
+It has a few methods that should all return a class - the class of the correct collection type.
+The Javadoc above the method describes what kind of usage should be best supported.
-The first case is already implemented so you get the gist.
+The first case is already implemented so you get the idea.
-The JUnit tests will tell you if the solutions are OK.
+As usual, the JUnit tests will tell you if the solutions are OK.

-2. In the `data` folder at the root of this project you will find the two data files `students.txt` and `courses.csv`.
+2. In the `data` folder at the root of this project there are two data files: `students.txt` and `courses.csv`.
 These represent the students and their course results for three courses.
 In the current package four classes are already present: `Student`, `Course`, `StudentAdmin` and `StudentAdminDataReader`.